Sorooshi/GDCRinTAN/README.md

 # Gradient Descent Clustering with Regularization to Recover Communities in Transformed Attributed Networks(GDCRinTAN).

 ### Author: Soroosh Shalileh
-Head of Artificial Intelligence in Cognitive Science Laboratory (AICS);// Research Fellow at Center for Language and Brain, HSE University, Moscow, Rf.// PhD in Computer Science.
+- Head of Artificial Intelligence in Cognitive Science Laboratory (AICS);
+- Research Fellow at Center for Language and Brain, HSE University, Moscow, Rf.//
+- PhD in Computer Science.

 **Abstract.**